Read This First

 Prompt 3: Members of religions often tell the unbelieving that their disbelief or doubt is a reflection of their wickedness or rebellion against the God in question.
 Comment on the power of this tactic.

-The central claim is this: In religious discourse, it is not uncommon for believers to attribute disbelief or doubt to a form of wickedness or rebellion against God.
+In plain terms: In religious discourse, it is not uncommon for believers to attribute disbelief or doubt to a form of wickedness or rebellion against God.

 Appeals to Authority